Click on the logo to see who..

 Entry to European Fencing Circuit Events requires registration, and payment of the associated fee.

-In summary, these are the steps required for entry to EFC or FIE events:
+In summary, these are the steps required for entry to EFC, FIE, or any other "Category E" events:

 1. Register in the AFF Portal.